Prethermalization in one-dimensional quantum many-body systems with confinement: Initializing moving mesons by modulated pulses of the transverse field

 where the term $[k\to -k\,, j\to n-j'\,, j'\to n-j]$ is obtained from the first through the proper index replacement.
 Finally, the desired matrix $\mathcal{M}_{j,j'}(k)$ is computed by integrating the above equation up to $\lambda=1$.
-Albeit a close analytical expression is hard to obtain, the $n\times n$ matrix equation \eqref{eq_S8} can be easily numerically integrated.
-Furthermore, in the problem at hand we are mostly interested in the regime of dilute mesons, i.e. when $\rh_j$ is small.
-Eq. \eqref{eq_S12} is easily solved at the leading order in $\rh_j$ obtaining
+Albeit a close analytical expression is hard to obtain, the $n\times n$ matrix relation of \eq{eq_S8} can be easily numerically integrated.
+Furthermore, in the problem at hand we are mostly interested in the regime of dilute mesons, i.e. when $\rh_j$ is small. \eq{eq_S12} is easily solved at the leading order in $\rh_j$ obtaining

 \be i\mathcal{M}^{\lambda}_{j,j'}(k) = \frac{2}{n}\tilde{\rh}(2\pi (j-j'))i\sin\theta_{k+2\pi j/n}\cos\theta_{k+2\pi j'/n}+\frac{2}{n}\tilde{\rh}(2\pi (j'-j))i\sin\theta_{-k-2\pi j'/n}\cos\theta_{-k-2\pi j/n}+\mathcal{O}(\rh^2)\, . \ee